cosmos72/hyperluminal-mem/README.md

 - `MWRITE` serializes a Lisp value, writing it into raw memory.
 It is defined as:

         (defun mwrite (ptr index end-index value)
-          (declare (type cffi-sys:foreign-pointer ptr)
+          (declare (type maddress ptr)
-                   (type unsigned-byte index end-index)
+                   (type mem-size index end-index)
                    (type t value))

             (the mem-size #| ...implementation... |#))

-   To use it, you need three things:
+   To use it, you need three things beyong the value to serialize:
    * a pointer to raw memory, obtained for example with one of the functions `malloc-words`, `malloc` or `cffi-sys:%foreign-alloc` described above.
-   * the size (in words) of the raw memory.
+   * the available length (in words) of the raw memory.
      It must be passed as the `end-index` argument
    * the offset (in words) where you want to write the serialized value.
      It must be passed as the `index` argument